wukalina Walk - saltwater Country, homeland of the Trulwulway - please credit photographer Jillian Mundy.jpg

 milaythina nika milaythina mana | this land is our Country

-The walk takes place on our cultural homeland, the magnificent Wukalina (Mt William National Park) and Larapuna (Bay of Fires) area in North East Lutruwita (Tasmania, Australia).
+The walk takes place on our cultural homeland, the magnificent Wukalina and Larapuna on the coast of north east Lutruwita.
 After meeting in Launceston, we together travel by minibus for about 2.5 hours to the start of the walking route.
 Along this part of the journey our guides will share more about themselves, the Country we are travelling through and set the scene for the next few days together.

 our people